Azure/azure-powershell-common/src/Authentication.Abstractions/README.md

 ### IHyakClientFactory
 Abstract factory for Hyak=generated clients
 ### IProfileProvider
-Abstract collection of profile management methods, designed to be combined with an IFileProvider for any concreteimplementation
+Abstract collection of profile management methods, designed to be combined with an IFileProvider for any concrete implementation.
+Specific implementations provide thread-safe access to shared files, or cache profiles in memory.
 ### IRenewableToken
-An abstract type for renewable tokens that are compatible with the ITokenProvider interfaces in autorest-generated clients
+An abstract type for renewable tokens that are compatible with the ITokenProvider interfaces in autorest-generated and other clients.
+This is the primary mechanism for adapting authentication to Track 2 or non-autorest clients.
 ### IStorageContext
 Abstract representation of an Azure Storage data plane target - provides a single aabstraction for data plane access regardless of authentication method, and regardless of the storage data plane version.
 ### IStorageContextProvider
-Abstract representation of a factory for IStorageContext - allows using a single abstraction regardless of the implementation, which allows using thsi abstraction over multiple different versions of Azure Storage data and nanagement plane APIs.
+Abstract representation of a factory for IStorageContext - allows using a single abstraction regardless of the implementation, which allows using this abstraction over multiple different versions of Azure Storage data and management plane APIs.

 ## Classes
 ### AzureAccount
-Default implementation of IAzureAccount, includes extention property names for extension properties used in Azure Accounts.
+Default implementation of IAzureAccount, includes extension property names for extension properties used in Azure Accounts.
 ### AzureContext
 Default implementation of IAzureContext
 ### AzureEnvironment